To become a better leader, incorporating new attributes and habits is essential. But that is not all that being a leader entails.

 Too much comfort makes it more challenging when it comes to learning new things and dealing with arising problems.
 I believe that during this time, I did not grow in my leadership ability.

 If you view your life as an endless learning stage, then you will understand that comfort zones limit learning and growth.
-This makes comfort zones your enemy, so you should shake yourself out of the comfort zones and search for opportunities of growth.
+This makes comfort zones your enemy, so you should shake yourself out of your comfort zones and search for opportunities for growth.

 3. The Fear of Failing